 The Drawing Room

 This is a very elegant and inviting room with two large windows facing over the rose garden, the croquet lawn and parkland.
-The Drawing Room is always at the disposal of our guests, and tea of coffee is available at any time.
+The Drawing Room is always at the disposal of our guests, and complimentary tea or coffee is available at any time.

 This is where our visitors meet each other, make new friends, have tea and home made cake on arrival and it is where we gather before dinner to enjoy a welcoming glass of wine, a tumbler of Pimms, a gin and tonic, a whisky, or some Champagne.
 Our drinks cupboard contains a good choice of before and after dinner drinks.